 What is CNC Machining?

-CNC machining is a production method using computer numerical controlled system.
+CNC machining is a production method using a computer numerically controlled system.
 It enables high-speed production of parts with high precision by eliminating the chance of human error.
-Thus, it provides higher and more constant quality compared to traditional manufacturing methods.
-CNC machine works in the same way as milling, drilling, turning, threading and reaming processes.
-It provides lower lead time and professional product quality at wide time.
+Thus, it provides more high and consistent quality than traditional manufacturing methods.
+CNC machine works like milling, drilling, turning, threading and reaming processes, providing lower lead time and professional product quality at an extended time.

-CNC machines process metal, plastic, wood and composites materials.
+CNC machines process metal, plastic, wood and composite materials.
 Although CNC involves different operations, its basic principles are similar to traditional manufacturing methods.
 The main machining processes involve these sections:

-- Designing the CAD data CNC machining process starts with the CAD data of the part at post processing.
-STEP-, IGES- and other types of data are used for CNC codes.
+- Designing the CAD data CNC machining process starts with the CAD data of the part at post-processing.
+STEP-, IGES- and other data types are used for CNC codes.

 - Creating CNC codes by using CAD data

-- CNC machines use the G codes or M codes of STEP and IGES data.
+- CNC machines use the G or M codes of STEP and IGES data.

 - Starting the machining process